radiodns/java-CountryCodeResolver/README.md

 ### Getting Started
-The library has one method:
+The library has two methods.

-	String resolveCountryCode(String isoCountryCode, String piCode) throws ResolutionException
+	String resolveCountryCodeFromCountryCode(String isoCountryCode, String piCode) throws ResolutionException

-The method takes two arguments:
+	String resolveCountryCodeFromECC(String ecc, String piCode) throws ResolutionException

+The three possible arguments are:

 1. An ISO 3166 two-letter country code representing the country the radio device is physically located within.
 This could be obtained using GPS or cell-triangulation etc.
 2. The RDS PI Code received from the FM broadcast.
+3. The RDS Extended Country Code (ECC) value received from the FM broadcast.

-Given the two arguments the method will return an ISO 3166 two-letter country code taking into account border situations where the radio device may be in one country whilst receiving a broadcast originating from another.
-The library does this by comparing the first nibble of the received RDS PI Code with the Country ID assigned to nearby countries.
+The method will return an ISO 3166 two-letter country code for the country matching the Country Code/RDS ECC and RDS PI Code combination.

 Example: